 You find science-fiction and more normally fantasy has a lot of strange materials in it (okay so this one might be titled ‘Material Science’).
 If you are going the way of fantasy authors you can call on materials like Mithril, Adamant, or Orichalcum to get you out of a plot-hole, although you’ll also find Fairy Steel, Star-metal and that weird glowing green rock.

-But Chemistry isn’t just about the material science really, you can also think about drugs, potions, medicines that are unique to the world you are building.
+But Chemistry isn’t just about the material science.
+You can also think about drugs, potions, medicines that are unique to the world you are building.
 Whether its food-pills, invisibility potions, truth serums, zombitoxin, elixir of life, universal solvent, shape-changing-mind-altering Jekyll and Hyde tinctures, Ambrosia or the latest medical bio-glue, you can do a lot by throwing in a new chemical.

 Chemistry can also affect the Geography and Ecology of a world, if an alien world has acidic oceans and rivers the rocks will be very different to those created by a pH neutral liquid like water, and the fish are probably highly acidic themselves.